 Lace Aloe Plant

-- Partial sun to partial shade
+- Thrives in partial sun to partial shade

-- Typical water needs for a succulent
+- Requires the typical water needs for a succulent

-- The plant grows up to 8″ (20 cm) tall
+- Grows up to 8 inches (20 cm) in height

-- Generally, non-toxic to humans and animals
+- Generally non-toxic to humans and animals

 Mountain Aloe Plant